-As bad as the home team was in the first quarter, they got on the board with less than one minute gone in the second stanza as Dave Reeve split the uprights from 42 yards out knotting the game at 3-3.
+The Spartans brought with them what everyone expected - a knack for hitting.
+In a closely fought game that Rarryl Rodgers club would not be counted out of, the Irish held on board with less than one minute gone in the second stanza as Dave Reeve split the uprights from 42 yards out knotting the game at 3-3.
 While the defense continued to thwart any substantial drive by Michigan State, the offense continued to stumble around as Waymer fumbled on a double reverse that had picked up big yardage followed minutes later by a missed Reeve field goal from 35 yards out.